 PBI Mexico further expanded its work in 2014 and 2015.
 The project decided to replicate its northern model in the south redefining the Oaxaca team as a southern regional team, also responsible for the state of Guerrero.

-Currently, PBI also maintains its international accompaniment activities in the states of Chihuahua, Coahuila, Guerrero, Oaxaca and Mexico City.
-PBI maintains two teams of international volunteers on the ground (with offices in Chihuahua City and Oaxaca City) and the coordination office in Mexico City.
+Currently, PBI Mexico provides international accompaniment to defenders in the states of Chihuahua, Coahuila, Guerrero, Oaxaca, and Mexico City.
+We maintain two international field teams in Chihuahua City and Oaxaca City, as well as a coordination office in Mexico City.